Delay time and Non-Adiabatic Calibration of the Attoclock. Multiphoton process versus tunneling in strong field interaction: The intermediate regime

 Eq \ref{tion2} is important, since it is valid for the intermediate tunneling, but is independent of the laser frequency $\omega_0$.
-For $\Delta\nu=0$ we have eqs \ref{dion}, \ref{Tsym} (or the self-interference term in the Winful tunneling model, eq \ref{Winf}).
-It sets a limit from below to the time delay for the field-ionization, the nonadiabatic case, where only a negligible tunneling contribution exists (slightly below the barrier, light blue in fig \ref{Hofdata5}.)
-The second term in eq \ref{tion2} appears when $\Delta\nu>0$, which is smaller than the first one and indicates a tunneling part, which increases the delay time up to the adiabatic case for $\Delta\nu=\nu_F$, where it saturates at $\Delta\nu=n_F$ or precisely at $\Delta \epsilon =\delta_z$ (the barrier height).
+For $\Delta\nu=0$, we have eqs \ref{dion}, \ref{Tsym} (or the self-interference term in the Winful tunneling model, eq \ref{Winf}).
+It sets a limit from below to the time delay for the field-ionization, the nonadiabatic case, where only a negligible tunneling contribution exists (slightly below the barrier, the first dashed curve one from above, light blue, in Fig. \ref{Hofdata5}.)
+The second term in eq \ref{tion2} appears when $\Delta\nu>0$, which is smaller than the first one and indicates a tunneling part, which increases the delay time up to the adiabatic case at $\Delta\nu=\nu_F$, or precisely at the (maximum) barrier height $\Delta \epsilon =\delta_z$.

-In short, the multiphoton absorption (vertical channel) can be followed by tunneling (horizontal channel) ($\Delta\nu\ne 0$ in eq \ref{tion1}, \ref{tion2}), where the tunneling probability is notably high, slightly below the top of the barrier, compare fig \ref{Hofdata5} and fig \ref{Hofdata6}.
-The amount of this contribution is smaller than the error bars in the data of Hofmann et al. \cite{Hofmann:2019}.
-Hence, a refinement on the experimental side should be able to explain this issue much better.
-The quantum lower limit is given by $\tau_a$ at $F=F_a$, whereas a saturation is reached at the tunneling time $\tau_{T,d}$, which explains the Hartman effect in quantum tunneling \cite{Winful:2003}.
+In summary, after a first step or the scattering with the laser pulse, the multiphoton absorption (vertical channel) can be followed by (or co-exist with) a tunneling (horizontal channel, $\Delta\nu\ne 0 $ in eq \ref{tion1}, \ref{tion2}), slightly below the top of the barrier, where the tunneling probability is notably high, compare Figs. \ref{Hofdata5}, \ref{Hofdata6}.
+The amount of this contribution is smaller than the error bars in the data of Hofmann et al. \cite{Hofmann:2019} (see Fig. \ref{Hofdata6}).
+Therefore, in our view, a refinement on the experimental side could explain this issue much better.
+The quantum lower limit is given by $\tau_a$ at $F=F_a, (\delta_z=0)$, where saturation is reached in $\tau_{T,d}$ for the adiabatic tunneling time, which explains the Hartman effect in quantum tunneling \cite{Winful:2003}.

-\subsection{Concluding remarks}
+\section{Concluding remarks}